metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_replication_v2_manifest.md

 Required:

 - `bucket` (String) Bucket is the source bucket to replicate from.
-This refers to the Couchbase bucket name, not the resource name of the bucket.
-A bucket with this name must be defined on this cluster.
-Legal bucket names have a maximum length of 100 characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '-_%.'.
+This refers to the Couchbasebucket name, not the resource name of the bucket.
+A bucket with this name mustbe defined on this cluster.
+Legal bucket names have a maximum length of 100characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '-_%.'.
 - `remote_bucket` (String) RemoteBucket is the remote bucket name to synchronize to.
-This refers to the Couchbase bucket name, not the resource name of the bucket.
-Legal bucket names have a maximum length of 100 characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '-_%.'.
+This refers to theCouchbase bucket name, not the resource name of the bucket.
+Legal bucket nameshave a maximum length of 100 characters and may be composed of any character from'a-z', 'A-Z', '0-9' and '-_%.'.

 Optional:

-- `compression_type` (String) CompressionType is the type of compression to apply to the replication.
-When None, no compression will be applied to documents as they are transferred between clusters.
-When Auto, Couchbase server will automatically compress documents as they are transferred to reduce bandwidth requirements.
-This field must be one of 'None' or 'Auto', defaulting to 'Auto'.
+- `compression_type` (String) CompressionType is the type of compression to apply to the replication.When None, no compression will be applied to documents as they aretransferred between clusters.
+When Auto, Couchbase server will automaticallycompress documents as they are transferred to reduce bandwidth requirements.This field must be one of 'None' or 'Auto', defaulting to 'Auto'.
 - `filter_expression` (String) FilterExpression allows certain documents to be filtered out of the replication.
-- `paused` (Boolean) Paused allows a replication to be stopped and restarted without having to restart the replication from the beginning.
+- `paused` (Boolean) Paused allows a replication to be stopped and restarted without having torestart the replication from the beginning.

 <a id="nestedatt--explicit_mapping"></a>